madbaker/madbaker-blog/content/blog/2016-03-01-an-ode-to-my-thighs-how-two-prairie-folk-spent-the-day-in-lisbon/index.md

 {% imagePlaceholder "./images/tram-on-tight-corner.jpg", "a tram navigating a very tight corner" %}

-{% imagePlaceholder "./images/car-wedged-in-alley.jpg", "a car wedged in a tight alley" %}
- _And Filipe wanted me to rent a car!_
+{% imagePlaceholder "./images/car-wedged-in-alley.jpg", "a car wedged in a tight alley","And Filipe wanted me to rent a car!", "And Filipe wanted me to rent a car!"  %}

 Being in such tight quarters let us take a good look at some of the buildings.
 As can be expected in an area that tight, it's a continuous line of 3-4 story row houses, with the walls coming to within 12-18 inches of the street.
 Most of the time you couldn't walk two abreast without one person having to walk on the street.
 But the best part was the tiles!
 Many of the buildings were covered in traditional ceramic tiles making a colourful pattern on the wall.
 Mostly they were just patterns but we saw one building with tiles making a scene across the whole wall.
 I guess this is traditional Portuguese decoration for buildings, and it's beautiful.